NDStudyICSE2019/NDStudy/README.md

             for 30 minute crawls: analyzeBestCrawls()
          }

-         - Needs to be twice to generate classification.html for a crawl to be analyzed.
+         - Needs to be run twice to generate classification.html for a crawl to be analyzed.
          - save the classification json in "saveJsons" folder by opening classification.html.
          - run analyzeCrawl.py again to obtain the statistics for the crawl.